nicholschm/theodinprojectWiki/Squashing-Commits.md

 ### How
+Before you start, make sure you are in the feature branch you want to squash and **not** the `main` branch.

 1. `git rebase -i main`
 2. Replace `pick` at the start of each line **except the top line** with `s`( which stands for squash) then save.